-DIY Solar Drip Irrigation Kit without Pump
+Chapter 2 DIY Solar Drip Irrigation Kit without Pump

 For some applications the water supply is higher than land to be irrigated, and so the land can be irrigated directly from the water supply.
-For such applications, a header tank and a pump are not needed.
-The kit contains only one float switch, and the irrigation controller is quite different to the one used for the kit with the pump.
+For such applications, a header tank and a pump are not required.
+The DIY Solar Drip Irrigation Kit without Pump can also be used to upgrade pressurised irrigation systems to fully automated measured irrigation provided that the drippers being used are non pressure compensating.